 Overall, Kershaw has built a good looking knife that holds an edge quite well and is useful for daily use as well as self-defense.
 The razor sharp stainless steel blade will cut through just about anything, and I regularly used mine for skinning deer, cutting open boxes, cutting apart boxes, and even cutting paper.
 If I were stuck in the wilderness without my razor, I could even use the knife to shave.
 Unfortunately, I lost some confidence in the liner lock locking mechanism with heavy duty applications so you need to be very careful with this knife in that respect.
 Still, it’s a decent knife at a reasonable price point if you stick to light use.
 That said, I can’t help feeling you could do better at this price point with one of Kershaw’s competitors.

-The Good: Sharp, looks great, Speedsafe opening is excellent, good value for money
+- Sharp, looks great, Speedsafe opening is excellent, good value for money

-The Bad: Questionable locking mechanism, awkward thumb stud, over tight pocket clip
+- Questionable locking mechanism, awkward thumb stud, over tight pocket clip